Ferdino Rebello

-Ferdino Rebello (born 31 August 1949), is an Indian jurist, former Chief Justice of the Allahabad High Court, former judge of the Bombay High Court, and a former Member of the Legislative Assembly of Goa, Daman and Diu.
+Ferdino Rebello (born 31 August 1949), is an Indian jurist and politician.
+He is a former Chief Justice of the Allahabad High Court, former judge of the Bombay High Court, and a former Member of the Legislative Assembly of Goa, Daman and Diu.

 Education

 Rebello completed his LL.B. from the Government Law College, Mumbai and thereafter practiced in the High Court of Bombay at Goa.
-He also was a lecturer in law at the Salgaonkar Law College from 1975–1977.
+He also was a lecturer in law at the Salgaonkar Law College from 1975 to 1977.